-Archival Expeditions introduces Duke graduate students to teaching with special collections.
-Each student partners with a Duke faculty sponsor to design an undergraduate course module that incorporates special collections materials tailored to a specific class taught by that faculty member.
+Archival Expeditions introduces Duke graduate students to teaching with digital and physical primary sources.
+Each student partners with a Duke faculty sponsor to design an undergraduate course module that incorporates primary source material tailored to a specific class taught by that faculty member.
 Students have the option of drawing on the physical special collections of the Rubenstein Library or primary source databases and digital collections available at Duke or elsewhere.
 This new program is based on the successful Data Expeditions program.

 Graduate students will be expected to spend 70-75 hours during a semester consulting with their faculty sponsor, library staff and other experts and researching, developing and testing the module.
 The students will work with their faculty sponsor to establish the expectations and parameters for the module prior to applying to the program.
 A module can take a variety of shapes and be adjusted to fit different courses, disciplines, and goals of the faculty sponsor.
-Each module should be designed to allow for roughly 2 weeks of time within an existing course or 15-20 student hours.
+Each module should be designed to allow for roughly 1-2 weeks of time within an existing course or 10-20 student hours.
 These hours can be a combination of in-class and out-of-class activities.
 Archival Expeditions drawing on physical special collections must include student time with the original material from the David M. Rubenstein Rare Book & Manuscript Library.

 Successful applicants will join a cohort of other Archival Expeditions graduate student instructors.
 They will participate in a brief boot camp at the beginning of the program and will meet a few times during the semester to share experiences and lessons learned.
 Students will be compensated $1,500 for their work and have the option of an additional $500 if they help teach the module in a subsequent semester.
 Students and faculty sponsors will present their modules as part of a showcase and panel discussion at the end of the semester.
-The course module will also be made available on the Archival Expeditions website under a CC-BY NC Creative Commons license, allowing other faculty and students to learn from it.
+The course module will also be made available on the Archival Expeditions website under a CC-BY NC Creative Commons license, allowing other faculty and students to learn from and reuse it.

 Any Duke graduate student who has completed 1 academic year at Duke may apply.
 The applicant must secure a letter of support from the faculty sponsor and complete the Archival Expeditions Application.
 Applications will be reviewed by a panel of faculty members and librarians.
 Please review the "Frequently Asked Questions for Faculty Sponsors" with your faculty member to be clear about expectations.